kamranahmedse/design-patterns-for-humans/README.md

 ## Words of Caution

 🔫 They are not a silver bullet to all your problems.

 🔨 Keep in mind that design patterns are solutions **to** problems, not solutions **finding** problem.
-You should never try to force them/
+You should never try to force them.

-💀If used in a correct place in a correct manner, they can prove to be a savior; or else it can result in a horrible mess of a code.
+💀 If used in a correct place in a correct manner, they can prove to be a savior; or else it can result in a horrible mess of a code.

 ## Table of Contents